RON95, RON97, diesel prices remain unchanged | Malay Mail

-KUALA LUMPUR, May 1 — The retail prices of RON95 and RON97 petrol will remain at RM1.25 and RM1.55 per litre respectively, for the period May 2 to May 8.
+KUALA LUMPUR, May 8 — The retail prices of RON95 and RON97 petrol will remain at RM1.25 and RM1.55 per litre respectively, from May 9 to May 15.

-The Finance Ministry in a statement today said, the retail price for diesel will also remain at RM1.40 per litre.
+The Finance Ministry in a statement today said the retail price of diesel will also remain at RM1.40 per litre.

 The prices are based on the weekly retail pricing of petroleum products using the Automated Price Mechanism (APM) formula.